jimmysmits/CloudNotes/Terraform.md

 ```

-#### LOCAL VALUES
+#### Local values

 A local value assigns a name to an [expression](https://www.terraform.io/docs/configuration/expressions.html), allowing it to be used multiple times within a module without repeating it.

 Comparing modules to functions in a traditional programming language: if [input variables](https://www.terraform.io/docs/configuration/variables.html) are analogous to function arguments and [outputs values](https://www.terraform.io/docs/configuration/outputs.html) are analogous to function return values, then *local values* are comparable to a function's local temporary symbols.

-Note: For brevity, local values are often referred to as just "locals" when the meaning is clear from context.
+🗒️: For brevity, local values are often referred to as just "locals" when the meaning is clear from context.

-Declaring a local value:
+**Declaring a local value:**

-A set of related local values can be declared together in a single `locals` block
+A set of related local values can be declared together in a single `locals` block.

 ```
 locals {